-General Discussion
+General discussion

 This study is the first to systematically compare the PWI task and phoneme monitoring task using the same pictures, allowing us to ascertain potential differences in earlier stages of L1 and L2 speech production.
-Specifically, we asked from which processing level the slow-down that is typically seen in L2 speakers during speech production originates (Gollan, Montoya, Cera, & Sandoval, 2008; Starreveld, de Groot, Rossmark, & van Hell, 2014).
+Specifically, we asked from which processing level the slowdown that is typically seen in L2 speakers during speech production originates (Gollan et al., 2008; Starreveld et al., 2014).
 Before this question could be answered, we first needed to verify that there is indeed an L2 disadvantage during picture naming in this population and with these stimuli.
 Experiment 1 revealed a delay of 102 ms for L2 speakers compared to L1 speakers.
 In Experiment 2, we asked participants to perform a phoneme monitoring task in order to pinpoint the cause of the L2 delay found in Experiment 1.
 This task was used here as a measure of the speed of lexical retrieval and phonological encoding.
 Most importantly, this time we did not observe a significant difference as the difference in reaction times between L1 and L2 speakers amounted to only 9 ms. This suggests that the L2 delay observed in Experiment 1 is not located in any of the processes that the naming and monitoring tasks have in common.